MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 [!include[](start-push.md)]

 > [!NOTE]
 > If your UWP project is part of a [Xamarin.Forms](xamarin-forms.md) application, it is not necessary to add the call to `AppCenter.Start()` in the UWP portion of the project.
-The method call can instead be made from the PCL or shared project portion of your Xamarin.Forms application.
+The method call can instead be made from the PCL or shared project portion of your Xamarin.Forms application in the `OnStart` callback.

 ## Intercept push notifications